jacobleblanc-cs/cosmos/README.md

 # Andromeda Configuration &nbsp; [![bluebuild build badge](https://github.com/jacobleblanc-cs/andromeda/actions/workflows/build.yml/badge.svg)](https://github.com/jacobleblanc-cs/andromeda/actions/workflows/build.yml)

-This is a [custom BlueBuild image](https://github.com/blue-build/template) for my personal laptop/workstation, which I call andromeda.
+This is a [custom BlueBuild image](https://github.com/blue-build/template) for my personal laptop/workstation.
 It is based on a [SecureBlue](https://github.com/secureblue/secureblue) image which is itself based on [Wayblue](https://github.com/wayblueorg/wayblue)'s Hyprland image.

 This is an early WIP as I migrate from NixOS, but I will update this repository as changes come up.
 Do note that most of my package management and configuration are done through Nix + Home-Manager, installed via the Determinate Systems Installer.
 Nix configuration will be included soon.